kokkos/kokkos/doc/TuningDesign.md

 of statistics to enable tools to do intelligent searching.
 If ordering doesn't make sense, if a value is "categorical", the only thing a tool can do is try all possible values for a tuning value.
 If they're ordered (ordinal), the search can take advantage of this by using the concept of a directional search.
 If the distances between elements matter (interval data) you can cheat with things like bisection.
 Finally if ratios matter you can play games where you increase by a factor of 10 in your searches.
+Note that one good point in favor of this design is that it matches up nicely with scikit-opt (a happy accident).

 In describing the candidate values in (3), users have two options: sets or ranges.
 A set has a number of entries of the given type, a range has lower and upper bounds and a step size.